reshmabidikar/slate/source/includes/_credit.md

 ### Create credits

 Create one or more credits for a specified account.
 These credits will appear as `invoiceItem`s.
 They may be added to an existing DRAFT invoice, or they may result in the creation of a new invoice.
+Also, it is worth noting, that the credits are added either at account level OR invoice level (if invoiceID is specified) and not linked to any existing `invoiceItem`s.
+Consequently, if you pass certain fields like `linkedInvoiceItemId`, `subscriptionID` while creating the credit, they will not reflect in the database and the same will not be visible in subsequent Get requests.

 **HTTP Request**